Choose from the most innovative schools and programs in the state.

 See how we're doing

-Review and Prior Approval of Certain Surveys, Interviews and Other Information
+Review and Prior Approval of Surveys and Research Studies.

-Independent "third-party" researchers, for example colleges and universities, sometimes request permission to gather survey or interview information from students.
-The district’s Department of Research and Evaluation must approve any third-party research before it can begin.
-Part of that approval process includes prior notification to parent(s)/guardian(s) of any surveys or interviews and the opportunity to inspect the materials.
-After inspection of the materials, parent(s)/ guardian(s) may request that their child(ren) not participate in the survey/interview.
-Parent(s)/guardian(s) with questions or concerns about any surveys or interviews may contact the Director of Student Data Science Analytics.
+Independent "third-party" researchers, for example colleges and universities, sometimes request permission to gather survey or research study information from students.
+The district’s Department of Research and Evaluation must approve any third-party surveys or research before it can begin.
+Part of that approval process includes prior notification to parent(s)/guardian(s) of any studies and the opportunity to inspect the materials.
+After inspection of the materials, parent(s)/ guardian(s) may request that their child(ren) not participate in the study.
+Parent(s)/guardian(s) with questions or concerns about any studies may contact the Director of Student Data Science Analytics.

-Sometimes surveys conducted by, or on behalf of, the school district are viewed by some parent(s)/guardian(s) as being overly personal or private.
-If a survey conducted by, or on behalf of, the school district includes one or more items pertaining to the list below, the district shall protect the privacy of individual student responses:
+Sometimes studies conducted by, or on behalf of, the school district are viewed by some parent(s)/guardian(s) as being overly personal or private.
+If a study conducted by, or on behalf of, the school district includes one or more items pertaining to the list below, the district shall protect the privacy of individual student responses:

 The review and opt out provisions also apply to the collection, disclosure or use of student information for marketing purposes.
 They do not apply to the collection, disclosure or use of information for: 1) college or postsecondary or military recruitment, 2) book clubs, magazines and programs providing access to low-cost literary products, 3) curriculum and instructional materials, 4) tests and assessments used to provide data about student achievement, 5) fundraising efforts by school-related organizations, or 6) student recognition programs.